 The roof should be complete at this point, but it is not.
 The amount of push back, reluctance to do repair work despite payment from us and the insurance company, and lack of knowledge was incredibly and unnecessarily stressful.
 In fact, I sent my husband with the checkbook to the roofing company office to make sure we had the itemized list required to submit to the insurance.
 If I have to buy shingles to finish the roof myself despite hiring this company to do the work, I’m not trusting them to send me a detailed list after I pay them to finish out my claim.

 **I will now include that line of questioning if I interview another round of contractors for a different roof.
 Or better yet, forget another follow up call and drive by–ask for the size and type (curb or deck mount) as part of the interview.

 ***Unfortunately, if my husband and I work with you we truly apologize.
 We go against your fast-paced money making tendencies.
 We do advertise this ahead of time during the interview process.

-***This is one point against the crew.
-Show your team members how to do their job right the first time.
+****This is one point against the crew.
+Show your team members how to do their job.
 I understand everyone has a job to do and they were all doing something else.
 Don’t allow your teammate to do something they do not know.
 Or speak up if you don’t know how to do something.
 It is pretty bad when the homeowner ends up doing the instructing.

 *****You mean to tell me you have installed thousands of whirlybirds out of level, but never a glass sky light?
 Velux is the market leader and these glass skylight products are ON THE SHELF at home improvement stores.
 I even bought two off the shelf at Home Depot 8 years ago.
 How is it that you have never installed a glass skylight?
 There is certainly no law in east Texas that says skylights can only be shitty opaque plastic domes.
 Something doesn’t add up…